curtwarfield/anonymousFTP/README.md

 `chmod +x anonymousvsftp-install.sh`

-The run it:
+Then run it as sudo or root:

 `./anonymousvsftp-install.sh`

-You need to run the script as sudo or root.
+This pre-beta release is extremely limited and for proof of concept.
+New features and enhancements will be introduced.